1ylwang/HeZhang1994.github.io/README.md

 3. Type __https://aaa.github.io__ in the pop-up window and click "CONTINUE".

-4. Download the file named as "google***.html" and upload to your GitHub repository.
+4. Download the file named as "google***.html" and upload to your GitHub.io repository.

 5. Go back to the verification page.
 Wait a few minutes and click "VERIFY".